debops-contrib/ansible-checkmk_server/docs/defaults-configuration.rst

 ``alias``
   Full name, required.

-``password``
-  Optional.
-Set given password in Apache :file:`htpasswd` file.
-Can be used for form-based authentication in WATO and HTTP basic authentication in Icinga, PNP4Nagios and NagVis.

 ``automation_secret``
   Optional.
 Automation secret for machine accounts.
 Set this instead of ``item.password`` if the account is used for authentication of `WebAPI`_